augustkx/FoodAllergyPredictor_Reproduce-2/README.md

 Load diabimmune_karelia_metaphlan_table.txt.

-Update OTU table file, only keeping those samples that are in both file.Because we deleted some samples with missing data in meta data.
+Update OTU table file, only keeping those samples that are in both files.Mainly because we deleted some samples with missing data in meta data.

 ### 3.data_processing.py